thijs-creemers/ixn/README.md

 java -jar target/ixn-0.1.1.jar

-Create a docker
+Create and run a docker with docker-compos
 ---------------
-docker-compose up
+docker-compose up [-d]

 Manual start in REPL
 -------------------